dvndra/neural_style/README.md

 ```
 Use `--width` and `--heigth` to set height and width of generated images (default same as that of content image).

 Use `--iterations` to change the number of iterations (default 200).
-For a 640×640 pixel content file, 200 iterations take 70 seconds on a Tesla K40, 15 seconds on GTX 1080 Ti, or 20 minutes on Macbook Pro'18 (2.3GHz quad-core Intel Core i5).
+For a 640×640 pixel content file, 200 iterations take 70 seconds on a Tesla K40, 15 seconds on GTX 1080 Ti, or 20 minutes on Macbook Pro'18 (2.3GHz quad-core Intel i5).

 Use `--checkpoint-iterations` to save checkpoint images.